MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityCarbon/PreviewProductCarbonFootprint.md

 ms.author: anbichse
 ---

-# (Preview) Product carbon footprint in CloudforSustainabilityCarbonDataModel(PreviewProductCarbonFootprint)
+# (Preview) Product carbon footprint in Cloud for Sustainability carbon data model(PreviewProductCarbonFootprint)

 The carbon footprint of a product and related data in accordance with the Pathfinder Framework.